easytarget/SBCEye/docs/INSTALL.md

   - It is installed into a folder (which you specify when creating it)
   - *Everything* is located in that folder, *nothing* gets installed to the machines OS, which means you can do this as an ordinary user without needing root privileges.
   - The end result is, essentially, a form of containerization.
 Your virtualenv can have a different version of python in it than the main 'os' version, either higher or lower.
 This is useful when the OS default Python version is lagging behind the version you want to use.
-  - You install python modules into the virtual environment directly, supersceeding the system and user package installs.
+  - You install python modules into the virtual environment directly, superseding the system and user package installs.
 This allows you to use modules and module versions that are different or unsupported on your main OS
   - [This Video](https://www.youtube.com/watch?v=N5vscPTWKOk) and [This](https://www.youtube.com/watch?v=4jt9JPoIDpY) explain it quite well.

 ```console